Existence of Schrodinger Evolution with Absorbing Boundary Condition: Introduction

-For this process to be well-defined, we need to explain what exactly \eqref{psi'} means and why $\psi'$ is a well-defined vector in $L^2(\R^{N-1})$; the difficulty comes from the fact that a general element of $L^2(\R^N)$, such as $\psi_{T^1}$, does not have well-defined values on a set of measure 0, such as the set where $\vx_{I^1}=\vX^1$.
+\RT{Our Theorem~\ref{thm:N} will show that this process and the joint distribution of all detection events are well defined.
+To this end,} we need to explain what exactly \eqref{psi'} means and why $\psi'$ is a well-defined vector in $L^2(\R^{N-1})$; the difficulty comes from the fact that a general element of $L^2(\R^N)$, such as $\psi_{T^1}$, does not have well-defined values on a set of measure 0, such as the set where $\vx_{I^1}=\vX^1$.
 This point will be addressed by Theorem~\ref{thm:collapse} and its proof.

-For further discussion of the absorbing boundary rule, see \cite{detect-rule,detect-several,detect-dirac,DTT15}; a discrete version on a lattice is described in \cite{DTT15}.
+As steps towards Theorem~\ref{thm:collapse}, we prove in Theorem~\ref{thm:cond} in Section~\ref{sec:cond} that conditional wave functions in general have a well-defined distribution, and provide in Theorem~\ref{thm:prod} the POVM for an experiment done on a conditional wave function.
+These theorems can be applied also in other contexts independently of absorbing boundary conditions.

+The analogous question of existence of solutions arises for the Dirac equation instead of the Laplacian, together with a suitable absorbing boundary condition \cite{detect-dirac}; some results on this question are given in \cite{TZZ}, and we plan to investigate it further in a future work.
+We also leave open here, for the Laplacian, the case of \emph{unbounded} regions $\Omega$, and limit our theorems to bounded ones.
+For further discussion of the absorbing boundary rule, see \cite{detect-rule,detect-several,DBD20,detect-derive,GTZ24}.
 For an overview of other proposals for the detection time distribution in quantum mechanics, see \cite{ML00}.
+Boundary conditions are also used for defining zero-range interactions; concerning the existence of solutions, see, e.g., \cite{AGHKH88,FLTZ23}.

-In Section~\ref{sec:results}, we describe our theorems.
-In Sections~\ref{sec:proofS}--\ref{sec:proofD}, we give the proofs.
+The remainder of this paper is structured as follows: In Section~\ref{sec:results}, we describe our theorems about absorbing boundaries.
+In Sections~\ref{sec:proofS}--\ref{sec:several}, we give the proofs.
+Our theorems about conditional wave functions are stated and proven in Section~\ref{sec:cond}.